• Skip to primary navigation

 Arrange onto ungreased cookie sheet or parchment paper about 1” apart.

 Once your kiflice are baked you can place them on a wire rack to cool.
-Alternatively, while they’re still warm, you can dip them in sugar (ideally a half/half combination of granulated and vanilla sugar).
+Alternatively, while they’re still warm, you can dip them in sugar (a combination of granulated and vanilla sugar).

 There you go!
 You are a Croatian pastry goddess!
 Just be warned – once you bring this treat to your next gathering, you’ll be asked to bring them all the time!